Firestorm (character): Powers and abilities

-Firestorm has the ability to rearrange molecular or particle structures of any substance into most anything else, creating different atomic structures of equal mass.
+Firestorm has the ability to rearrange molecular or particle structures of any substance into almost anything else, creating different atomic structures of equal mass.
 He can transmute the basic composition of an object (e.g., transmuting lead into gold) and can also change its shape or form at will.
-Much like Green Lantern's limitations, Firestorm can only create items whose workings are understood by the "driver" of the Firestorm Matrix, through he can make more complex sentient constructs out of the Matrix's energies.
+Much like Green Lantern's limitations, Firestorm can only create items whose workings are understood by the "driver" of the Firestorm Matrix, though he can make more complex sentient constructs out of the Matrix's energies.
 Unlike Green Lantern's creations, Firestorm's alterations are permanent unless he reverses them.

 Initially, he could not affect organic matter without painful, even lethal, feedback (i.e., fatal biophysical disruption or even localized particle motion phenomena like extreme changes in the weather).
 It was later revealed that Firestorm could always change organic matter, but opted not to.
 As Jason Rusch became Firestorm, however, this weakness appeared to have dissipated.
 With old and new variations, the organic limitation does not extend to his own person, as its users can molecularly change their driver self at will, allowing them to regenerate lost or damaged bodily tissue, boost immune systems, shape-shift, increase physical capabilities and survive indefinitely without food, sleep, water or air.
-Capacities as such produce superhuman levels of strength, durability, stamina and resistance to injury great enough to challenge the New Gods—the likes of Orion, Lashina, or an empowered Kalibak—or surviving the rigors of outer space and sitting near the inner corona above the sun's photosphere without discomfort.
-Firestorm's power has been stated by Prof. Stein to be theoretically infinite, harnessing the spark of creation, the Big Bang itself.
+Capacities as such produce superhuman levels of strength, durability, stamina and resistance to injury great enough to challenge the New Gods or surviving the rigors of outer space and sitting near the inner corona above the Sun's photosphere without discomfort.
+Stein has stated Firestorm's power to be theoretically infinite, harnessing the spark of creation, the Big Bang itself.
 However, infinite power runs the risk of burning out its host.

-While the Firestorm Matrix can be utilized by a singular host driver—as was the case with Ronnie, Stein, and Rusch—it is not recommended.
-The Matrix functions best with two people, a pilot and secondary, to comprehend and master it.
-Martin instructed Rusch on how to study current and potential powers available to them within the Matrix and to manually adjust them on the fly at a later date.
+While the Firestorm Matrix can be utilized by a single host, it is not recommended.
+The Matrix functions best with two people, a primary and secondary pilot, to comprehend and master it.
+Martin instructed Jason on how to study current and potential powers available to them within the Matrix and to manually adjust them on the fly at a later date.
 Its main source of energy stemmed from the ambient stellar energies of native stars and suns but could also use its co-pilot as a power source, though they will burn out over time and genetically disintegrate if not properly adjusted to its power.